Monitoring

 Memory Usage- Description

-What it shows: RAM consumption in bytes and percentage of allocated memory When to worry: - Approaching 90% of allocated memory - Memory usage continuously growing (potential memory leak) - Container restarts due to OOM (Out of Memory) errors Action: If memory is high: - Increase memory allocation - Investigate memory leaks in your code - Review application dependencies
+- Container restarts due to OOM (Out of Memory) errors Action: If memory is high: - Increase memory allocation - Investigate memory leaks in your code

 - Name

-Network Traffic- Description
+Network I/O- Description

 Health Checks